-Madonna won her first Grammy for best music video for her Blond Ambition Tour Live, (but I could not find any Grammy photos or videos and she was not on tour.
-However, she did own an apartment in NYC at this time and three days before the Grammys, she was in an SNL skit.
+Madonna won her first Grammy for the best music video for her Blond Ambition Tour Live, (but I could not find any Grammy photos or videos, and she was not on tour.
+However, she did own an apartment in NYC at this time, and three days before the Grammys, she was in an SNL skit.
 So, it's possible that Madonna was at the Rainbow Room.

 Barbra Streisand did a "surprise" walk-on during the SNL skit.
 I found it on YouTube.
 You can watch it to the right.
 Streisand won the Legends Award at the Grammys.
 Madonna was blonde all year.
 This is the year her sex book was released.

 Where was Sinatra?